macbi/pointy/README.md

 - [ ] 8.
 Add logo and fix favicon

 - [ ] 9.
+Do proper QA for various excel inputs

+- [ ] 10.
+Release v0.1.0

+- [ ] 11.
 Support for custom EPSG

-- [ ] 10.
+- [ ] 12.
 Convert coordinates feature

-- [ ] 11.
+- [ ] 13.
 Support for more input file types